Calvin-CS/SkelScratch/README.md

 Go to <a href="https://github.com/visor841/Kinect2JSON/releases" target="_blank">Kinect2JSON</a>.
 Go to the downloads section next to "Latest release".
-Click on the file ending in ".zip".
+Click on the "Kinect2JSON.zip" link.
 Save the file.
 Go to your downloads and right-click on the ".zip" file, and click extract all, and then click extract in the bottom right.
 Next, go into the unzipped folder.
 Open the  folder inside, and then double-click on setup.